simgunz/ktouch-lesson-generator/README.md

 LL{RR}
 ```

-When we generate lessons to learn symbols it is useful to have normal words in the middle of the text to make the
+When we generate lessons to learn symbols, it is useful to have normal words in the middle of the text to make the
 typing more natural, but we may want to limit the length of the words to not waste time in typing letters instead of
 symbols.
-The maximum length of the words can be tuned setting the parameter `--max-word-length=n`.
+The maximum length of the words can be tuned by setting the parameter `--max-word-length=n`.
 ```
 python ktouch-lesson-generator.py --max-word-length=6 basic-symbols.txt english-dictionary.txt
 ```